Impact at Kiron

 Kiron is founded

-Enrollments kickstart following a successful crowdfunding campaign of €500 000.
-Focus on supporting refugees to access higher education online and possibly transfer to Universities.
+Enrollments kick off following a successful crowdfunding campaign of €500,000.
+Focus on supporting refugees to access higher education online and potentially transfer to universities.

 2016